Two men died on a Brazilian hillside wearing lead eye masks

 It also arrived at the perfect cultural moment.
 Nineteen sixty-six sat in the middle of a global UFO wave, and Brazil in particular combined widespread spiritism, a lively appetite for the paranormal in the press, and a steady stream of aerial-phenomenon reports.
 An unexplained death featuring men who literally believed in contact with other worlds was, for that audience, not a curiosity to be solved but a confirmation to be retold.
 The extraterrestrial framing was in the water before the bodies were cold.

 And the human core of the case resists a purely clinical ending.
-If the truth is a drug-ritual gone wrong, or a robbery dressed as a séance, then two men died for a delusion or a swindle on a hill above the sea — a bleak, ordinary tragedy.
+If the truth is a drug-ritual gone wrong, or a robbery dressed as a séance, then two men died for a belief that could not save them, or were swindled out of their lives, on a hill above the sea: a bleak, ordinary tragedy.
 The cosmic reading offers something grander in its place: that they were not merely mistaken but pioneers who reached too far and touched something real.
 Between a sad story and a transcendent one, the transcendent version is always the easier to keep telling.

-On the specific claim — that Manoel Pereira da Cruz and Miguel José Viana died in a genuine encounter with extraterrestrials or spirits — the verdict is Unproven, and it leans hard toward the ordinary.
+On the specific claim, that Manoel Pereira da Cruz and Miguel José Viana died in a genuine encounter with extraterrestrials or spirits, the evidence leans hard toward the ordinary.
 There is no physical trace of a craft or an anomalous energy: no landing marks, no radiation, no instrument data, and only one uncorroborated report of a light in the sky.
-Every element that feels uncanny — the lead masks, the timed notebook, the capsules — is fully explained by what the men themselves believed and set out to do that day.
+Every element that feels uncanny (the lead masks, the timed notebook, the capsules) is explained by what the men themselves believed and set out to do that day.
 The paranormal reading rests on the victims' intentions, not on any evidence about their deaths.

 What genuinely cannot be closed is the cause of death, and that is a failure of process rather than a window onto the impossible.
-The single test that could have identified the capsules — a proper toxicology screen — was never completed, defeated by decomposition and an overburdened coroner.
-That gap is why the séance-gone-wrong and the poisoning-or-robbery explanations both remain live and unresolved: the missing money keeps a crime in view, while the men's documented experiments keep a self-inflicted accident in view.
+Three separate attempts (the original 1966 autopsy, a 1967 exhumation, and a 1968 heavy-metal screen in São Paulo) all failed to identify what, if anything, the men had ingested.
+That gap is why the séance-gone-wrong and the poisoning-or-robbery explanations both remain live and unresolved: the men's documented experiments keep a self-inflicted accident in view, while the missing money, and Jacques Vallée's own later conclusion that the men were killed by criminal associates, keep a crime in view.
 Either would produce the scene that was found.

 So the honest position is narrow but firm.
-The Lead Masks Case is a real unsolved death, and it deserves to be treated as one — not as evidence that anyone made contact with another world.
-The most likely truth is terrestrial: two believers took something they expected would open a door, on a hill where they thought a signal would come, and it killed them instead.
-That the paperwork can no longer prove which terrestrial story is correct is the tragedy of the case.
+The Lead Masks Case is a real unsolved death, and it deserves to be treated as one, not as evidence that anyone made contact with another world.
+The most likely truth is terrestrial (a self-administered ritual that misfired, a poisoning, or a robbery that turned to murder), but which of those it was is something the case file can no longer prove.
+That gap is the tragedy of the case.
 It is not a reason to reach past the hill for the answer.

 Point by point